-A suspension and/or the length of a suspension may be appealed to the Disciplinary Committee of the player's Provincial Association within a period of 4 business days after the player receives written notice of the suspension.
-The Disciplinary Committee must hear and rule on the appeal within $\underline{5}$ business days following receipt by the Provincial Association of the player's appeal.
-The decision of the Disciplinary
+A suspension and/or the length of a suspension may be appealed to the Disciplinary Committee of the player's Provincial Association within a period of five (5) business days after the player receives written notice of the suspension.
+The Disciplinary Committee should normally hear and rule on the appeal within ten (10) business days following receipt by the Provincial Association of the player's appeal.
+However, if for administrative reasons it is not feasible to treat the appeal within ten (10) business days, the adjudication period may be extended by an additional five (5) business days and the Provincial Association will immediately inform the player of the necessity of a delay.
+The decision of the Disciplinary Committee of that sanctioning body shall be final and there shall be no appeal from its decision.